Sleepwalker (The Kinks album): Recording

 Beginning in May 1976, the band began rehearsing new material (up to thirty new tracks) Ray Davies had penned, with twenty songs attempted by the band.
-Rejected song titles included "Power of Gold", "Stagefright", "Restless", and "Elevator Man", the latter being used by Ray Davies on the 1994 EP Waterloo Sunset '94.
-Throughout July 1976, recordings of multiple songs were recorded (though most were rejected), including the album's "Juke Box Music", "Life on the Road", and "Brother", future follow-up album Misfits' "Hay Fever" and "In a Foreign Land", B-sides "Prince of the Punks" and "Artificial Light" (flipsides to "Father Christmas" and "A Rock 'n' Roll Fantasy", respectively), and the rejected "Back to 64 / Decade", "Lazy Day", and "The Poseur", the latter released on the CD reissue of the album.
+Rejected song titles included "Power of Gold", "Stagefright", "Restless", and "Elevator Man".
+Throughout July 1976, multiple songs were recorded (though most were rejected), including the album's "Juke Box Music", "Life on the Road", and "Brother", future follow-up album Misfits' "Hay Fever" and "In a Foreign Land", future B-sides "Prince of the Punks" and "Artificial Light" (flipsides to "Father Christmas" and "A Rock 'n' Roll Fantasy", respectively), and the rejected "Back to 64 / Decade", "Lazy Day", and "The Poseur".

 In September, more songs for the album were recorded, including "Full Moon", "Sleepwalker", "Sleepless Night", and "Life Goes On".
-Rejects "Child Bride", "Everything Is Alright", "One Woman Man", and "On the Outside" (the latter appearing both on the CD reissue of Sleepwalker and, in another form, on Waterloo Sunset '94) were also made.
+Rejects "Child Bride", "Everything Is Alright", "One Woman Man", and "On the Outside" were also made.
 In October, new versions of "Juke Box Music" and "Life on the Road" were recorded, as well as the new "Stormy Sky".
 Another Misfits song, "Black Messiah", was also attempted, but was held off the album.
 During this time, longtime bassist John Dalton left the band, citing his lack of family time, the stresses of the road, and low pay as reasons.
 Overdubs by the remaining four-piece were added throughout the rest of October and November.

 To replace Dalton, ex-Blodwyn Pig bassist Andy Pyle was added to the group.
 The band then recorded "Mr. Big Man" in December, which, when added to the album's running order, replaced "In a Foreign Land".